brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe/post.md

 One reason this could occur is that you have opened cmd and am in System32.
 Make sure you do not accidentally modify files in this directory so make sure you are in a directory where you want to write files to when running `auto-py-to-exe`.

 #### RecursionError
-This error is now prevented by the application by default bu setting the recursion limit to 5000.
-If you want to disable this, there is an option in the Advanced tab to.
+This error is now prevented by the application by default by setting the recursion limit to 5000.
+If you want to disable this, there is an option in the *Settings* tab to.

 #### AttributeError: module 'enum' has no attribute 'IntFlag'
 Try executing `python -m pip uninstall enum34` to stop enum conflicts.
 This is also a fix for the similar issue "Fatal Python error: Py_Initialize: unable to load the file system codec".